blueorange589/miscalculator/ethics.md

 is an intervener to duty of security and law forces, with no seat you can apply with objection.

-with its bi-products all racist, full of hate and horror... by the start, through the end, ethics is biggest threat to societies.
+with its bi-products all racist, full of hate and horror... by the start, through the end, ethics is biggest threat to societies and the life.